 Kingston stood in front of me, his palms up as a wicked grin showed on his lips and eyes dancing with fire.
 He was smart, remembering to remove his knife from his thigh before we started sparring.
 Though, I still could sense the bullet in his front pocket.

 “Do I have to come at you again?”
 Kingston taunted, bunching his muscles, ready to lunge.
-Gulping, I manage a badly timed side-step as he charged, however, his arm shot out, grabbing a hold of my wrist and yanking me off my feet.
+Gulping, I managed a badly timed side-step as he charged, however, his arm shot out, grabbing a hold of my wrist and yanking me off my feet.
 I fell on my side, scrambling back on the pebbled ground as he went to place his foot on my chest.
 Kicking his back leg brought him down next to me with a grunt, his breath knocked out his lungs.

 “Stop playing dirty, kid,” Kingston growled, going to roll onto me when he stopped, hand flying to his pants front pocket where the bullet should have been.
 Instead, it sat by my right knee, patiently waiting to be picked up.